eProsima/Integration-Service-docs/docs/tcptunnel.rst

 WAN Across NAT
 ^^^^^^^^^^^^^^

-There are situations where may be useful to communicate two *DDS Participants* that are geographycally distant, and this communication requires to create a connection over the Internet to get access from one LAN to the other.
+There are situations where may be useful to communicate two *DDS Participants* that are geographically distant, and this communication requires to create a connection over the Internet to get access from one LAN to the other.
-As network devices such as routers and firewalls block *UDP* communication usually, *IS* must use a *TCP tunnel* to achieve the communication and the devices of our network must be configured to allow the TCP traffic reach the destination.
+As network devices such as routers and firewalls block *UDP* communication usually must be configured to allow the TCP traffic reach the destination and *IS* must use a *TCP tunnel* to achieve the communication.

 .. image:: TCP_NAT.png
     :align: center